neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 # Challenges: CSS Structure

-## Selectors and cascading bugs
+## Selectors and Cascading Bugs

-Solve the _Selectors and cascading bugs_ challenge on [🔗 **CodeSandbox**](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/css-structure/selectors-and-cascading?file=/css/styles.css)
+Solve the _Selectors and Cascading Bugs_ challenge on [🔗 **CodeSandbox**](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/css-structure/selectors-and-cascading?file=/css/styles.css)
 or locally by running this command in your Terminal: